couchbaselabs/data-loader/README.md

   `$ pip install -r requirements.txt`

-- Update the environment variables to match the Capella cluster to import the data into
+- Update the environment variables to match the Capella cluster to import the data into by creating a copy of [.env.example](.env.example) file and renaming it to `.env`

   > DB_HOST= couchbase-wan